Prajwal-reddy-nallamaddi/AI_Final_project/README.md

 Time complexity O (n²d³)

-function AC-3( csp) returns the CSP, possibly with reduced domains<br>"\t"inputs: csp, a binary CSP with variables (X₁, X₂, Xn}<br> local variables: queue, a queue of arcs, initially all the arcs in csp
+function AC-3( csp) returns the CSP, possibly with reduced domains<br>
+&nbsp inputs: csp, a binary CSP with variables (X₁, X₂, Xn}<br> &nbsp local variables: queue, a queue of arcs, initially all the arcs in csp

-while queue is not empty do
+&nbsp while queue is not empty do

-(X₁, X) REMOVE-FIRST(queue)
+&nbsp&nbsp (X₁, X) REMOVE-FIRST(queue)

-if RM-INCONSISTENT-VALUES(X₁, X,) then
+&nbsp&nbsp&nbsp if RM-INCONSISTENT-VALUES(X₁, X,) then

-  for each X, in NEIGHBORS[X] do
+  &nbsp&nbsp&nbsp&nbsp for each X, in NEIGHBORS[X] do

-    add (XE, X₁) to queue
+    &nbsp&nbsp&nbsp&nbsp&nbsp add (XE, X₁) to queue

 function RM-INCONSISTENT-VALUES (X₁, X,) returns true iff remove a value

-removed <- false
+&nbsp removed <- false

- for each z in DOMAIN[X,] do
+ &nbsp&nbsp for each z in DOMAIN[X,] do

-   if value y in DOMAIN[X,] allows (z,y) to satisfy constraint(X,, X₁)
+   &nbsp&nbsp&nbsp if value y in DOMAIN[X,] allows (z,y) to satisfy constraint(X,, X₁)

-   then delete z from DOMAIN[X]; removed - true
+   &nbsp&nbsp&nbsp&nbsp then delete z from DOMAIN[X]; removed - true

-return removed
+&nbsp return removed

 CS 420: Artificial Intelligence